Six Tips for Repurposing Content to Impact More Networks

-This can be particularly useful for facts, figures and statistics.
+Repurposing quotes and snippets can be particularly useful for facts, figures and statistics.
 In fact, any textual snippet that is interesting and eye-catching should be used as a promotional technique on social networking.
 Influence more click-throughs to your blog from Twitter by leveraging those statistics as singular elements in tweets.
 When you do this, be sure to include a link through to the full article.

 Create feature graphics

 Take the above tip one step further by creating feature graphics as shareable, accessible highlights.
 This visual content not only performs far better on Facebook, Twitter and LinkedIn, but also allows users to take advantage of visual networks such as Instagram and Pinterest.

 Unfortunately, it is highly unlikely that anybody will truly read your content in its entirety.
 By consolidating all of your findings into an accessible, visual medium like an Infographic you make it easier for users to digest.
 These perform particularly well on Pinterest, and also look great as an additional feature on your article itself.

 We’re living in the era of Live.
 No longer do businesses have to invest in expensive equipment to broadcast live on a subject.
 Periscope and Facebook Live make it incredibly easy for brands to repurpose their content as a Q&A, webinar or expert advice session.

 Create video tutorials or an ongoing podcast on your weekly content